nogibjj/lisa-mini-project-12/README.md

 <img width="942" alt="Screenshot 2023-11-19 at 9 10 06 PM" src="https://github.com/nogibjj/lisa-mini-project-12/assets/46847817/bb3373a3-a9c2-4873-b84f-37abf5b403eb">
 * Artifacts can also be found under the `mlruns` folder.

+### Future Work

+1. **Refine GitHub Action:**
+   - Address and resolve errors encountered during MLflow runs in the GitHub Action workflow.
+Investigate potential issues related to the creation of new artifacts and implement solutions for smoother execution.

+2. **Deep Dive into MLflow UI:**
+   - Explore the capabilities of the MLflow UI in-depth.
+Gain insights into visualizing experiment results, understanding model performance, and leveraging the UI for efficient project management.

+3. **Adopt MLflow in Future Projects:**
+   - Integrate tools like MLflow into upcoming machine learning projects to enhance and streamline the model training process.
+Leverage MLflow's features for improved experiment tracking, collaboration, and reproducibility.